Stakeholder Relationships & Activities

 A key player in the town centre since 1986, and part of the Benson Elliott Group, which owns retail centres across the UK.
 Regular contact and communication with Quedam management and the owners of the business provide Chamber with local and strategic UK retail insight.
 Quedam is a good measure of the retail health of Yeovil town centre.
 Chamber also works with the Quedam team on the SSDC stakeholder group and Quedam is a pro-active participant and venue provider for the delivery of Love Yeovil initiatives and events.

 Operated by South Somerset District Council, and home to a range of new and innovative SMEs, as well as a meeting place with conference facilities.
 Regular dialogue between Chamber and YIC management allows Chamber to promote YIC to the wider region.
-Dialogue with resident businesses allows Chamber greater depth of insight, and fosters supply chain and networking opportunity for the resident businesses.
+Dialogue with resident businesses allows Chamber greater depth of insight which fosters supply chain and networking opportunity for the resident businesses.